Have you ever caught a glimpse of something out of the corner of your eye and thought to yourself ‘Hello! I wasn’t expecting THAT!’…

 Dastardly deeds have been happening in the garden…

-I’ve genuinely struggled to get a photo of the Sparrowhawk that’s been reeking havoc in the garden.
-I’m sorry, this best I can do for you.
+I’ve genuinely struggled to get a photo of the villain that’s been reeking havoc in the garden.
+I’m sorry, but this best I can do for you.

 Continue reading “Stop the pigeon”

 When I originally posted this photo on Twitter I got into trouble for describing this Slow Worm as a ‘him’.
 She is of course a ‘her’.
 As a result I’d like to apologise to all female Slow Worms for getting this wrong – and explain to others how to spot the difference between a lady Slow Worm from a man.

 How to report fly tipping rubbish if you live near Midhurst, West Sussex

 What a load of rubbish… Mostly builder’s rubbish and general waste that has been fly tipped next to the lanes around Midhurst – these two piles of rubbish were in Bugshill Lane between Bepton and Didling.
 Continue reading “Fly tipping”